rstudio/bookdown.org/content/archive/internal/friveram-labmanualriplrt.md

 ---
-title: "Lab Manual for the RIPL_Effect Research Team (RIPLRT)"
+title: "Lab Manual for the Respiratory and Immunology Project and Laboratory Research Team (RIPLRT)"
-author: "Authors: The RIPL_Effect Research Team"
+author: "Authors: The RIPLRT"
-date: "2019-05-27T19:41:59Z"
+date: "2019-09-04T03:01:43Z"
-tags: [Population Health, Data Analysis]
+tags: [Guide]
 link: "https://bookdown.org/friveram/labmanualriplrt/"
-length_weight: "11.6%"
+length_weight: "12.9%"
 pinned: false
 ---

 This book constitute the lab manual for the RIPL_Effect Research Team (RIPLRT).
 The output format for this example is bookdown::gitbook. [...]
-It looks like you recently joined the RIPL (Respiratory and Immunology Project) Effect Research Lab at Larkin University College of Biomedical Sciences.
-That’s great!
-We’re really glad to have you here, and will do what we can to make your time in the lab amazing.
-We hope you’ll learn a lot about respiratory health and immunology (also population health), develop new skills (coding, data analysis, writing, giving talks), make new friends, and have a ...
+Welcome to the RIPLRT RIPLRT (Respiratory and Immunology Project and Laboratory Research Team) at Larkin University College of Biomedical Sciences.
+If you are reading this lab manual because you recently joined the RIPLRT, welcome!
+If you are a current member of the RIPLRT, frequently refer to our lab manual to refresh our guidelines, policies, platforms, among others.
+We also look forward to immerse you in different learning experiences, such as in ...